 The Town provides opportunities for residents to access products and services that promote sustainability in our day-to-day lives.

-A selection of rewards are available through the Switch Your Thinking program that help reduce waste, energy and water use.
+A selection of rewards are available through the Switch Your Thinking program that helps reduce waste, energy and water use.

-In the lead up, sustainability initiatives are advertised in our Events page so take a look and find something to inspire you!
+In the lead up, sustainability initiatives are advertised on our Events page so take a look and find something to inspire you!
 Or follow us on Twitter, Facebook and Instagram to receive the latest updates.

 As a proud partner Council of Switch Your Thinking, Town of Cambridge residents have access to a range of rewards to help you cut waste, and reduce energy and water use.

 Switch Your Thinking work with local businesses to offer residents a discount on products that will make your home more sustainable.

 Head over to Rewards for residents for more information.